stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

 You just put your hat back on.
 Take it back off again.
-We're not finished.

 #### UNAL